freedomofpress/securedrop/docs/v3_services.rst

 Securedrop V3 Onion Services
 ============================
-Tor onion services provide anonymous inbound connections to websites and other servers over the Tor network.
+Tor onion services provide anonymous inbound connections to websites and other servers exclusively over the Tor network.
 For example, SecureDrop uses onion services for the *Journalist* and *Source Interface* websites, as well as for adminstrative access to the servers in SSH-over-Tor mode.

 Previous to the release of SecureDrop 1.0.0, only v2 onion services were available, but administrators now have the option of enabling next-generation (v3) onion services.
-V3 onion services use more secure cryptography than v2 onion services, and include redesigned protocols that guard against service information leaks on the Tor network.
+V3 onion services use stronger cryptographic primitives than v2 onion services, and include redesigned protocols that guard against service information leaks on the Tor network.
 The unique identifier in V3 onion addresses is 56 characters long - for example: